Convergence rates for the stochastic gradient descent method for non-convex objective functions: Introduction

 (cf.\ Lemma~\ref{lem_measurable_selection} below).
 Then there exist $\mathfrak{r},c\in(0,\infty)$, $\kappa\in[0,1)$ such that for every $n,M,\mathfrak{M},K\in\mathbb{N}$, $r\in(0,\mathfrak{r}]$, $\varepsilon\in(0,1]$ it holds that

 \end{thm}

-\begin{remark} Theorem~\ref{intro_ng_one_path} is proven in Theorem~\ref{thm_intro_ng_one_path} below, where the constant $\kappa\in[0,1)$ is identified precisely.
+Theorem~\ref{intro_ng_one_path} is an immediate consequence of Theorem~\ref{thm_intro_ng_one_path} in Section~\ref{sec_nonglobal} below.
 The statement of Theorem~\ref{intro_ng_one_path} should be interpreted in the following way.
-We aim to minimize an objective function $f:\mathbb{R}^d\rightarrow\mathbb{R}$, where we assume that the set of minima
+We aim to minimize an objective function $f\colon\mathbb{R}^d\rightarrow\mathbb{R}$, where we assume that the set of minima